chaudhs769/SimpleGitCli/README.md

 Unpacking objects: 100% (3/3), done.
 ```
 ### Contributing
+This is the docs branch.
-Fork, Edit, Pull request :thumbsup:
+Fork, Edit, Pull Request :thumbsup:
-If you are looking to contribute with the docs, checkout the `docs` branch

-If you want to contribute to the website, check out the `website` branch
-Help is needed, as this project is in its early stages.